The Snake Cord

-A year ago I wrote an Off The Wall piece about the climbing know-all’s favourite piece of gear: the cordelette (cut to an Aussie at Tramadog arriving at someone else’s belay: “Call that a sling” he says wolloping what looks like a spare rope clipped to the back of his alligator skin harness).
-In that feature I touched upon something I called the Snake Cord, something I felt was an improvement over the standard cordelette or 16ft slings and so in this piece I’m going to tell you why.
+A year ago I wrote an Off The Wall piece about the climbing know-all’s favourite piece of gear: the cordelette (cut to an Aussie at Tremadog arriving at someone else’s belay: “Call that a sling” he says walloping what looks like a spare rope clipped to the back of his alligator skin harness).
+In that feature, I touched upon something I called the Snake Cord, something I felt was an improvement over the standard cordelette or 16ft slings and so in this piece, I’m going to tell you why.

 The king of all slings